Hithesh1768/Mafia_game/README.md

 The following features are **actively planned** and will be implemented next:

-###  Host System
-- Host designation for each lobby
-- Only host can:
-    - Start the game
-    - Reset the game
-    - Kick players

 ###  Multi-Lobby Support
 - Multiple lobbies running in parallel